-To eliminate human error during service configuration and ensure its correctness, the Dual Version PortaSwitch® provides the set of technical solutions that help to transfer some of your existing customers to the new release and immediately run services there with minimum reconfiguration efforts.
+To eliminate human errors and ensure stable and correct processes of service configuration and data transfer, Dual Version PortaSwitch® provides technical solutions that help migrate some of the existing customers to the new release.
+Customer migration is done in batches.
+Immediately after the migration of a given customer batch, the services for it can be run with minimum reconfiguration efforts.

-Available technical solutions address:
+The available technical solutions in Dual Version PortaSwitch® address:

-- Customer data transfer. - Transparent routing of the calls to the system serving the customer. - Proxying RADIUS / Diameter requests to the system serving the customer. - Common API entry point. - Distribution of number porting requests across systems based on the customer record location.
+- Customer data transfer. - Transparent routing of the calls to the system serving the customer. - Proxying RADIUS/Diameter requests to the system serving the customer. - Common API entry point. - Distribution of number porting requests across systems based on the customer record location